darkrockmountain/spacy-ewc/README.md

     # Add more examples as needed...
 ]

-# Generate entity annotations using the untrained NER model
+# Generate entity annotations using the current NER model
 # Example output:
 # [
 #   ('Apple is looking at buying U.K. startup for $1 billion',
 #    {'entities': [(0, 5, 'ORG'), (27, 31, 'GPE'), (44, 54, 'MONEY')]}),
 #   ...
 # ]
+# Note: Output depends on the existing knowledge of "en_core_web_sm" and may vary.
 original_spacy_labels = generate_spacy_entities(sample_texts, nlp)

-# Initialize the EWC wrapper for the NER component using the original labels.
-# This setup preserves knowledge of initial training data, helping prevent
-# catastrophic forgetting as new data is added.

-# `create_ewc_pipe` steps:
+# EWC and EWCModelWrapper initialization steps:
 # - Captures a snapshot of the current model parameters.
 # - Calculates the Fisher Information Matrix (FIM) to identify key parameters.
 # - Applies an EWC penalty to protect these parameters during further training.
-create_ewc_pipe(
+#
+# Alternatively, you can use the helper function `spacy_ewc.spacy_wrapper.create_ewc_pipe()`
+# to automatically initialize and wrap the component in the NLP pipeline, which
+# performs the steps below for you.

-    pipe=nlp.get_pipe("ner"),  # Specify the NER component
+ner = nlp.get_pipe("ner")  # Specify the NER component

-    examples=[
+# Initialize EWC with the pipeline component and the original spaCy labels data to calculate the FIM
+ewc = EWC(ner, data=[
     Example.from_dict(nlp.make_doc(text), annotations)
     for text, annotations in original_spacy_labels
-    ],
+])

+# Wrap the component's model with EWCModelWrapper to apply EWC penalties
+ner.model = EWCModelWrapper(
+    ner.model, ewc.apply_ewc_penalty_to_gradients
 )

 # Set up custom training data with new entity labels